lavanyacoder/Nutri-Fit/README.md

 # 🍽️ Nutri-Fit

 **Nutri-Fit** is a cross-platform mobile app that uses AI to identify Indian food from images and provide accurate calorie and nutrition information.
-It also includes a workout planner and water intake tracker, making fitness tracking simple and holistic.
+It also includes a workout planner and water intake tracker — making fitness tracking simple, accessible, and holistic.

 ---

 ## 🚀 Features

 - 📸 **Food Image Recognition**
-  Click a photo and get food classified with 92% accuracy using an on-device AI model (TensorFlow Lite).
+  Identify Indian dishes with 92% accuracy using an on-device AI model (TensorFlow Lite).

 - 🔢 **Calorie & Nutrient Lookup**
-  Fetches real-time nutritional data via the Spoonacular API.
+  Automatically fetch real-time nutrition data via the Spoonacular API.

 - 💪 **Workout Planner**
-  Log personalized routines and track your fitness goals over time.
+  Create custom workout routines, set goals, and monitor progress easily.

 - 💧 **Water Intake Tracker**
-  Set daily goals and stay hydrated with reminders and progress logs.
+  Set hydration goals and track daily water intake with reminders.

 - 📱 **Seamless UI/UX**
-  Built with Flutter to deliver a responsive, clean user interface across Android and iOS devices.
+  Built with Flutter for a responsive, intuitive experience on both Android and iOS.

 ---